Tag: individual

 Luke 14:7–14

-When I was young, my insisted on making sure I was appropriately experienced in “high” culture.
+When I was young, my father insisted on making sure I was appropriately experienced in “high” culture.
 We went to ballet and opera.
 My dad said that we were sitting in the Grand Tier (still sounds a bit grandiose).
-This was the tier above the Opera (i.e.,floor) Seats, and below the Upper Tier, and certainly not the seats.
+This was the tier above the Opera (i.e.,floor) Seats, and below the Upper Tier, and certainly not the box seats.
 This would be so we had the best seats to see everything.

 He was right.
 We were just high enough that barring a really tall conductor (I remember one), our view of the stage allowed to see everything from the top of the sets to the artists’ feed (really important for ballet, not so much for opera).
 Oddly, the Opera seats were more expensive, and the crane-your-neck-uncomfortably-for-hours box seats were even more so.